-In January 2016, the FASB issued ASU 2016-01 "Financial Instruments- Recognition and Measurement of Financial Assets and Financial Liabilities (Subtopic 825-10)" (ASU 2016-01), which amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments, including the requirement to measure certain equity investments at fair value with changes in fair value recognized in net income.
-This guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company does not expect the adoption of ASU 2016-01 will have a material impact on its consolidated financial statements and has adopted this guidance effective April 1, 2018.
+In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" (ASU 2016-13), which was further updated and clarified by the FASB through issuance of additional related ASUs, replaces the incurred-loss impairment methodology and requires immediate recognition of estimated credit losses expected to occur for most financial assets, including trade receivables.
+The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+Early adoption is permitted.
+The Company does not expect the adoption of ASU 2016-13 will have a material impact on its consolidated financial statements and plans to adopt the standard effective April 1, 2020.